A Citizens Guide to Hazardous Materials

 Federal laws enable local governments and interested citizens to become aware of possible hazardous material incidents and prepare for them.
 Many communities have a Local Emergency Planning Committee (LEPC) consisting of local planners, industry and members of the community that identifies industrial hazardous materials and keeps the community informed of the potential risk.
 The public is encourage to participate in the process as well.

 How to Prepare

-Residential "route alerting" will be used if needed.
-Police & Fire will travel the neighborhoods, run their siren & use their public address speaker to announce a message.
+- Residential "route alerting" will be used if needed.
+Police and Fire will travel the neighborhoods, run their siren and use their public address speaker to announce a message.

 - Ask your LEPC to find out precise information about where reportable quantities of extremely hazardous substances are stored and where they are used.